jlarosee/m35-knowledge-base/lijin.md

 Frustrations?
 - pacing is good!
   - better than at AWS
-- some of tickets are over scoped - kpi
+- some of tickets are under scoped - kpi is an example

 Do you feel clear on priorities?